What happens when your mortgage fixed rate expires?

-Fixed interest rate home loans have a built-in end point.
-This is typically between 1 and 5 years.
-After that, your loan reverts to a variable interest rate.
-This leaves you with 3 options:
+Fixed interest rate home loans have a built-in end point, typically between 1 and 5 years.
+So what do you do when your fixed-rate mortgage ends?
+After that, your loan reverts to a variable interest rate, and you have 3 options:

-1. Do nothing.
-Your loan reverts to a variable rate.
-You check the new rate, decide it's fine and stay with it.
-You don't have to do anything.
+1. Do nothing – and your loan reverts to a variable rate.
+This happens automatically and you don't need to do anything.

 2. You find a better deal and refinance.
 If you're not happy with the new rate then you can compare rates and refinance your mortgage.